denvercude/Ai-E-Reader/backend/README.md

 ### AWS Textract (Default Provider)

 This project uses **AWS Textract** for OCR (Optical Character Recognition) in production environments.
-Textract is used instead of Tesseract because Vercel's serverless environment cannot reliably run heavy OCR workloads.
+Textract is preferred over Tesseract because Vercel’s serverless environment cannot reliably handle CPU‑intensive OCR workloads.

 Jobs are asynchronous: you upload a PDF with `/api/ocr/start`, then poll `/api/ocr/status/:id` for results.
 When a Textract job is queued, the server responds with HTTP 202 Accepted and includes: